MaddiFurr/maddifurr.github.io/content/resume.md

 ### Introduction to IBM z/OS
 <small> <ins>*Issued: February 2023*</ins> </small>

 > *   Mainframes are fundamental on how we do business, and IBM Z is the only production mainframe sold today.
 Virtually everyone depends on it.
-I have sucessfully demonstrated the knowledge around an introduction to the hardware, operating systems, security, and features that make this possible.
+I have successfully demonstrated the knowledge around an introduction to the hardware, operating systems, security, and features that make this possible.

 ### Intro to Object-Oriented Programming with Python
 <small> <ins>*Issued: April 2021*</ins> </small>

-> *   I posess a foundational understanding of object-oriented programming (OOP) principles and their application using the Python language
+> *   I possess a foundational understanding of object-oriented programming (OOP) principles and their application using the Python language